tlwilliams895/lchs/src/chapters/strings/more-on-brackets.rst

 .. index:: ! substring, ! slice

-In addition to accessing single characters in a string, we can also use bracket notation to access multiple characters.
+In addition to accessing single characters in a string, we can also use bracket notation to return multiple characters.
 This smaller set of characters is called a **substring** of the original.

 A substring is also called a **slice** of the original string.
 Selecting a